 In your group, using the case summary and notes from Oral Arguments, discuss the following and, as needed, write down responses.

 What did you agree with or disagree with from each attorney?

 What were some of the questions from the judges?

-How would you decide the case? now would you decide the case.
+How would you decide the case?

 After your discussion, take a vote within the group whether the judgesshould side with the appellant or appellee.
 The majority is responsible for a majority opinion; the minority is responsible for a dissenting opinion.
 Then discuss with the class.

 If assigned: At home, write and submit a brief opinion (about two pages), in support of the way they voted, stating the following.
-You can refer to a Supreme Court Opinion online.
-The Nonhuman Rights Project v.
-Cheyenne Mountain Zoo might be of interest: https://research.coloradojudicial.gov/en/vid/1067527556
+You may want to have them refer to a Court of Appeals opinion online, such as People v.
+Woodruff: https://research.coloradojudicial.gov/en/vid/1055163921

-- 1. A short recap of the facts of the case; - 2.
-The key arguments of the case; - 3.
-The student's reasoning that would lead to a certain decision in the argument; and - 4.
-The student's decision based on his or her reasoning.
+- A short recap of the facts of the case; - The key arguments of the case; - The student's reasoning that would lead to a certain decision in the argument; and - The student's decision based on his or her reasoning.

+WHAT TO EXPECT AT ORAL ARGUMENTS
-• Students will be able to describe appropriate behavior in a courtroom in preparation for hearing Oral Arguments.

-- Students will be able to identify key elements of Oral Arguments in preparation for hearing Oral Arguments. - Is it important or necessary for everyone to present themselves professionally in a courtroom? - Should observers have a right to share their opinions during court proceedings? - In what ways do the structure of Oral Arguments help or hinder the judicial process?

-SS.HS.4.2.EOf.
-Evaluate the role of the judicial system in protecting life, liberty, and property for all persons in the United States

-Proper Etiquette Scenarios, lecture/reading

-"What is Proper Etiquette?"
-Scenarios sheet,

-"Courtroom Rules" and "Oral Program Process and Schedule" readings

-One class period, designed to be done a day or two before Oral Arguments.

-Appellant: Party appealing the lower court's decision

-Appellee: Party prevailing in the lower court and arguing, on appeal, against setting aside the lower court's decision

-Appellate Brief: Establishes the legal argument for the party, explaining why the reviewing court should affirm or reverse the lower court's judgment based on legal precedent and citations to the controlling cases or statutory law.
+OBJECTIVE Students will be able to describe appropriate behavior in a courtroom in preparation for hearing Oral Arguments.
+Students will be able to identify key elements of Oral Arguments in preparation for hearing Oral Arguments.
+INQUIRY QUESTIONS Is it important or necessary for everyone to present themselves professionally in a courtroom?
+Should observers have a right to share their opinions during court proceedings?
+In what ways do the structure of Oral Arguments help or hinder the judicial process?
+COLORADO ACADEMIC STANDARDS SS.HS.4.2.EOf.
+Evaluate the role of the judicial system in protecting life, liberty, and property for all persons in the United States ACTIVITIES Proper Etiquette Scenarios, lecture/reading MATERIALS "What is Proper Etiquette?"
+Scenarios sheet, "Courtroom Rules" and "Oral Program Process and Schedule" readings GRADE LEVEL High School TIME One class period, designed to be done a day or two before Oral Arguments.
+Key Terms Appellant: Party appealing the lower court's decision Appellee: Party prevailing in the lower court and arguing, on appeal, against setting aside the lower court's decision Appellate Brief: Establishes the legal argument for the party, explaining why the reviewing court should affirm or reverse the lower court's judgment based on legal precedent and citations to the controlling cases or statutory law.
 Oral Arguments: Spoken presentation of a case before a court Lawyers or parties representing each side in a dispute have 30 minutes to make their case and answer questions from Supreme Court justices and 15 minutes in the Court of Appeals.
 Civil Case: A legal dispute between two or more parties, typically involving a claim for money or other compensation, rather than criminal charges.
 Criminal Case: A legal proceeding where the government accuses an individual of committing a crime and seeks to punish them.
 Etiquette: Set of customary and accepted rules for behavior within specific groups.
 It's a code of conduct that dictates how people should interact with each other, promoting respect, consideration, and a polite environment.

+WHAT TO EXPECT AT ORAL ARGUMENTS